U.S., China set to broach icy relations in Alaska talks

 China’s ambassador to Washington, Cui Tiankai, on Wednesday told Chinese media that the United States should discard its illusions if it thinks senior Chinese officials would travel all the way to “frigid and icy” Alaska just to “make compromises and concessions”.

-“Our focus is on having a frank discussion, raising issues where we have concerns, and of course looking for ways in places where we can work together,” she told a regular briefing.

-Washington has said it is willing to work with China when it is in the interests of the United States and has cited the fight against climate change and the coronavirus pandemic as examples.
-On Thursday, Blinken said Washington hoped to see China uses its influence with North Korea to persuade it to give up its nuclear weapons.

-China has indicated it is set to begin trials of two Canadians detained in December 2018 on spying charges soon after Canadian police detained Meng Wanzhou, the chief financial officer of telecoms equipment company Huawei Technologies on a U.S. warrant.
+China indicated it was set to begin trials of two Canadians detained in December 2018 soon after Canadian police detained Meng Wanzhou, the chief financial officer of telecoms equipment giant Huawei Technologies Co Ltd, on a U.S. warrant.

 China’s foreign ministry said the timing of the trials had nothing to do with the Anchorage talks.